apollo

 0

-CHLORPROMAZINE belongs to a group of medications called ‘antipsychotics’.
-It is used in the treatment of schizophrenia or psychosis and bipolar disorder (manic depression).
-Besides this, it is also used to treat nausea and vomiting, anxiety before surgery, chronic hiccups (involuntary spasms of the diaphragm).
+Chlorpromazine is used in the treatment of schizophrenia or psychosis and bipolar disorder (manic depression).
+Besides this, it is also used to treat nausea and vomiting, anxiety before surgery, and chronic hiccups (involuntary spasms of the diaphragm).
 Schizophrenia is characterized by hallucinations symptoms (seeing or hearing things that are not real) and delusions (wrong beliefs).
 Manic episodes of excitement or depression characterize bipolar disorder.
-CHLORPROMAZINE prevents the occurrence of these symptoms.
+Chlorpromazine prevents the occurrence of these symptoms.

 Medicinal Benefits